Born on May 3, 1951 in San Antonio, Texas, is an American singer-songwriter, Oscar winner, Golden Globe and 5 Grammy Awards.

-His real name is Christopher Geppert.
-His best known composition is "Arthur's Theme (Best That You Can Do)" for the movie Arthur starring Dudley Moore and Liza Minnelli.
+His best known composition is "Arthur's Theme (Best That You Can Do)" for the movie "Arthur" starring Dudley Moore and Liza Minnelli.

-Cross played with an Austin group called Flash before signing a contract with Warner Bros., thanks to which he released a first album called Christopher Cross in 1979 for which he won 5 Grammy awards.
-He received in the same gala the 4 main prizes that are: best recording, best song, best album and best novel artist.
-Of this album they emphasize the songs "Sailing", "Ride Like the Wind" and "Never Be the Same."
+Cross played with an Austin group called Flash before signing a contract with Warner Bros.
+Records, thanks to which he released his debut album, "Christopher Cross" in 1979 for which he won 5 Grammy awards.
+He received in the same gala the 4 main prizes that are: best recording, best song, best album and best new artist.
+Of this album they emphasize the songs "Sailing", "Ride Like the Wind" and "Never Be the Same".

-Cross also voiced Alan Parsons' song "So Far Away" and has once come up with him on stage to play it.
+Cross contributed voices in the 1985 David Lee Roth song called "California Girls" and also voiced Alan Parsons' song "So Far Away" and has once come up with him on stage to play it.

-The song Loving Strangers (David's theme) is part of the soundtrack of the movie Nothing in Common of 1986, with Tom Hanks and Jackie Gleason.
+The song "Loving Strangers (David's theme)" is part of the soundtrack of the movie Nothing In Common from 1986, with Tom Hanks and Jackie Gleason.